Do Go On - 536 - FedEx Flight 705

 Coffee's ridiculous to me.

-On your cape, I'm so enamoured with the name Glossop as a town.
+I'm so enamored with the name Glossop as a town.

 From Strasbourg in Ohio.